Increasing Children’s Resilience in Disaster

 - Prioritize food security programs in disaster-prone regions to impede increases in post-disaster poverty.

 - Account for lifestyle restrictions when designing food security programs for the impoverished: reduce wait times, long lines, and other engagement barriers for the working poor.

 COVID-19 Pandemic Aid Allocations and Spending on Children in Disasters

 During the coronavirus pandemic, the critical need to address these issues became starkly apparent.
 All at once, the entire nation became acutely aware of the interplay between children’s disaster resilience and the reliance of the economy upon the stability of children’s services.
 Emergency legislation passed during the COVID-19 pandemic sought to address these five critical issues, and though it represented a step in the right direction, there are still more improvements to be made in order to ensure the resilience of children and communities in disasters.

-Click through to explore how the top 5 needs of children benefitted from appropriations made during the CARES Act of March 2020 and subsequent appropriations included in Public Law 116-260 in December 2020.
+Click through to explore how the top 5 needs of children benefitted from appropriations made during the CARES Act of March 2020 and subsequent appropriations included in Public Law 116-260 in December 2020 and the American Rescue Plan Act of March 2021.
 You can trace funding for these 5 issues back to its original source to better understand the ways in which government programs foster resilience among this critical and vulnerable population.

 Last updated: April 7, 2021